hareendranmg/filehelper/contributing.md

 Contributions are accepted via Pull Requests on [Github](https://github.com/hareendranmg/filehelper).

-# Things you could do
-If you want to contribute but do not know where to start, this list provides some starting points.
-- Add license text
-- Write a comprehensive ReadMe

 ## Pull Requests

 - **Document any change in behaviour** - Make sure the `readme.md` and any other relevant documentation are kept up-to-date.